 The neighborhood name “Wedgwood” is the legacy of 1940s developer Albert Balch.
 As more houses were built and the neighborhood grew in the busy post-World-War-Two period, businesses began naming themselves Wedgwood.
 Soon Wedgwood became the accepted name for the entire area, not just the sections of houses that Balch had built.
 Prior to the Balch era, the neighborhood had sometimes been known as “Morningside” because of promotion by a 1920s real estate development company.

 Copyright notice: text and photos in this article are protected under a Creative Commons Copyright.
-Permission to copy text and photos from this article is NOT given.
+Please cite the source if you copy text and photos from this article.

 Morningside Market at 9118 35th Ave NE, built in 1926, is the only neighborhood business which has kept the Morningside name continuously since the 1920s, but ironically, the store, which is on the east side of 35th Ave NE, is not within the Morningside Heights plat.
 The Morningside Heights plat is on the west side of 35th Ave NE, from NE 90th to 95th Streets, 25th to 35th Avenues NE.

 In 1994 a mixed-use building with ground level retail stores and upper level apartments was built at 9425 35th Ave NE.
 Named Morningside Heights, it is the only commercial building to be named for the plat, within the plat.

 In contrast with other residential neighborhoods of northeast Seattle such as Fremont and Green Lake, the Wedgwood area was slow to develop.
 One of the reasons was Wedgwood’s distance from the downtown core of Seattle.